Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

 This is a great tour for groups of friends or families.
 But if you’re alone, don’t worry!
 You’ll meet others in the group.
 The tours are conducted in English, French, and German.
 Local guides will show you the hidden corners of this exciting city and tell you their secrets!

 The tour starts at 10:30 am and ends at the same place it starts.
 There are only two tours daily and it’s a popular one, so we suggest you book your ticket early!
-You can also request a private tour for something a little more romantic.
+You can also request a private tour for something a little more intimate or personalised.

 - The cable car ride is super scenic, with great views over the beach and the city